jbhati305/sspath/README.md

 **Takes a screenshot → puts the file path in your clipboard.**

-No more dragging files or hunting through Explorer. sspath watches for new screenshots and instantly replaces the clipboard image with the path to that file — formatted for whichever terminal you were just in.
+No more dragging files or hunting through File Explorer. sspath watches for new screenshots and instantly replaces the clipboard image with the path to that file — formatted for whichever terminal you were just in.
+Created to streamline Claude Code workflow.

 ---